What to Wear to Pole Dancing Class?

-What to Bring to Your First Pole Dance Class
+What to Take to Your First Pole Dance Class

-As well as your change of clothes bring plenty of water.
+As well as a change of clothes, bring plenty of water.
 It is a great idea to also take a pen and notebook with you.

-Your instructor may give you hands out but it can be nice to make your own notes as well.
+Your instructor may give you hand-outs but it can be nice to make your own notes as well.
 You can write down moves you want to try out in your next class so you don’t forget.

 One Thing That’s Very Important…